Fata Moradali, Ph.D.

 ORCID ID: 0000-0002-0230-5006

-Our research is interdisciplinary, leveraging innovative system-based approaches and integrating tools from molecular and cellular biology, biochemistry, microbiology, immunology, and bioengineering.
-We utilize various in vitro and in vivo models, as well as clinical samples, to advance our understanding and address complex scientific questions.
+Our research is interdisciplinary, leveraging innovative system-based approaches and integrating tools from molecular and cellular biology, biochemistry, microbiology, immunology, systems and computational biology, and bioengineering.
+We employ a range of in vitro and in vivo models, along with clinical samples, to deepen our understanding of these complex scientific questions.

 Our current projects focus on